smileodon/Plantimals/README.md

 - Chicken
 - Cow

+## How to use
+To sow a plantimal, simply hold the corresponding raw meat item in your main hand and right-click on a farmland.
+Depending on the configuration, you may have to sneak (by default) and the farmland requires a certain skill level.

 ## Configuration Options
 This plugin introduces specific conditions under which animals can spawn.
 Below are the configurable options available in `config.yml`, allowing you to tailor the spawning mechanism to your liking: